Garlic Scape Butter (Garlic Scape Compound Butter Recipe)

 • Think of this butter as a treat or a luxury item.
 It’s a very simple recipe, so you want each component to be the best it can be.
 Those delicious garlic scapes deserve the best butter you can find.

-• You could use a piece of plastic wrap to roll the garlic scape butter.
-However, we do not own or use plastic wrap due to its environmental issues.
-Parchment or wax paper is a better alternative.
-If you’re looking for a totally zero-waste solution, you can scoop the butter onto your silicone baking sheet or in a mini-muffin pan and place it in the fridge or freezer to cool in little half mounds.
+• Freeze little dollops of butter.
+Scoop the butter onto your silicone baking sheet and place it in the fridge or freezer to firm up.
 Once firm, remove to your silicone bag to store in the freezer or store in a glass storage container in the fridge.

 Compound butters are easier to spread and tastier at room temperature, so let your butter come to room temperature before serving!